From the clinician and researcher who coined the term Family Scapegoating Abuse (FSA):

 To recover from something, we need to understand what we are trying to recover from.
 Family Scapegoating Abuse (FSA) is a term I coined during the course of my research in which I first began to identify and name critical aspects and features of this devastating systemic phenomenon.
 Have you been negatively impacted by FSA dynamics in your family-of-origin?

-This questionnaire is informed by my original research on what I named ‘Family Scapegoating Abuse’ (FSA).
-It is for educational purposes only and is not a diagnostic tool.
+This brief questionnaire is informed by my original research on what I named ‘Family Scapegoating Abuse’ (FSA).
+It is now being used around the world within academic and clinical settings.
+It is for educational and assessment purposes only and should not be used as a diagnostic tool.

 In my work in the area of psycho-emotional (‘invisible’) abuse and related trauma, I support child victims and adult children survivors.
 I believe what victims and survivors tell me and give them the space to share their stories, free of judgment.
 Escaping the Gordian knot of family dysfunction and scapegoating abuse can seem impossible, particularly when abuse dynamics are insidious, invisible, and subtle.
 But it is not impossible to recover from the ravages of FSA.
 How do I know?
 Because I don’t just research on and teach others about this form of abuse: I’m an FSA adult survivor, too.